geropl/github-mcp-go/README.md

 - `search_code`: Search for code across repositories
 - `search_issues`: Search for issues and pull requests
 - `search_commits`: Search for commits across repositories

+### GitHub Actions Tools

+- `list_workflows`: List all workflows in a repository
+- `get_workflow`: Get detailed information about a specific workflow
+- `list_workflow_runs`: List workflow runs for a repository or specific workflow
+- `get_workflow_run`: Get detailed information about a specific workflow run
+- `download_workflow_run_logs`: Download and process logs for a workflow run
+- `list_workflow_jobs`: List jobs for a workflow run
+- `get_workflow_job`: Get detailed information about a specific job

 ## Releases